 Unfortunately, Turkey is still trying to shake off its reputation as being a “dangerous” travel destination.
 More and more travellers are starting to return in recent years though which is a positive for tourism in the country.

 Since Cappadocia is so accustomed to tourism, this is arguably one of the best places in Turkey for solo female travellers.
-There are always plenty of English speaking locals willing to help you.
+There are always plenty of English-speaking locals willing to help you.

 It’s also the first place I travelled in Turkey that I actually noticed a lot of other fellow solo females wandering around.
-When I asked the owner at my hotel if he saw a lot of women travellers, he said that most of them were solo women!
+When I asked the owner at my hotel if he saw a lot of solo travellers, he said that most of them were solo women!

 Cappadocia Safety Tips